 The power of paint…and shiplap, no uppers, and working with what we had.
 I’m still amazed.

-This makeover was all about getting creative to take the focus off of the things we didn’t care for, such as the countertops, appliances, floors and layout, and create a cozy, cafe´-style kitchen on a budget.
+Our original Black Tie Budget Makeover plans called for a tile backsplash, new countertops and appliances, and different flooring.
+But with the new challenges of a short timeline, doing the work ourselves, and keeping as much as we could to save money, this makeover was all about getting creative to take the focus off of those things.
 We did this with shiplap, Facebook Marketplace finds, and a whole lot of paint.
 Then I filled the space with beautiful, meaningful, functional pieces to bring the whole kitchen to life.
 Now, it’s a space we not only like temporarily, but I think we’ll love for a long time to come.

 Here’s What We Did